- Ways To Give

 Why should I give to Community Hospital Anderson Foundation?

-Your generosity - along with that of our other friends and supporters - makes possible the programs and projects that are earmarks of our mission.
+Your generosityalong with that of our other friends and supportersmakes possible the programs and projects that are hallmarks of our mission.
 Not only is giving satisfying, it can be rewarding, allowing you to make a personal statement, shape the future, and leave a lasting legacy.

 What is the best way to give to Community Hospital Anderson Foundation?

 There is no "best way."
 Rather, there are many, many ways to give.
 You can write a check, use a credit card, transfer stock, bonds, or real estate.
-You can make a bequest or designate us as the beneficiary of an IRA.
+You can make a gift in your will or designate us as the beneficiary of an IRA.
 If you'd like our help exploring gift opportunities, simply use the "contact us" button above to get in touch.

 How do I know how my gift will be used?